RuiCunhaM/template-amc-informatics-exam/README.md

 # Auto Multiple Choice (AMC) exam template

-This repository contains an AMC exam template for the Informatics Department at University of Minho.
-The template provides sensible default options and less verbose commands when compared with the original AMC in an attempt to provide a smoother and easier experience.
+This repository contains an [_Auto Multiple Choice (AMC)_](https://www.auto-multiple-choice.net/) exam template for the Informatics Department at University of Minho.
+The LaTex template provides sensible default options and less verbose commands when compared with the original AMC in an attempt to provide a smoother and easier experience.

 > [!NOTE]
 > Small visual discrepancies may occur depending on the Latex compiler used.
 This template was developed and tested using `LuaTex v1.18.0`.